krish-stha/Data/README.md

 **Day 9:**"On Day 9, I completed the 'Viewing and Optimizing' lesson of CS50: Introduction to Databases with SQL.
 I learned several important concepts, including CTEs, VIEWs, and transactions.
 As part of the course, I also submitted solutions to two problems, each based on a different dataset.
 All the relevant details, including my notes on 'Viewing and Optimizing,' are available in the Day 8 folder on my GitHub."

 **Day 10:** On Day 10 of learning, I completed the CS50 Introduction to Database with SQL course.
 I focused on scaling databases, creating stored procedures, and gained knowledge about PostgreSQL and MySQL.
 I also submitted five problem set questions.
 On Day 11, I am progressing to the project phase and working on additional problem sets from the course.

+**Day 11**:On day 11, I reviewed all the lessons I had learned over the past few days and submitted all the problem sets for the CS50: Introduction to Database with SQL course.